torvalds/linux/Documentation/networking/ip-sysctl.rst

 	How far in advance (in seconds), at minimum, to create a new temporary address before the current one is deprecated.
 This value is added to the amount of time that may be required for duplicate address detection to determine when to create a new address.
-Linux permits setting this value to less than the default of 2 seconds, but a value less than 2 does not conform to RFC 8981.
+GNU/Linux permits setting this value to less than the default of 2 seconds, but a value less than 2 does not conform to RFC 8981.